dgroomes/nextjs-playground/README.md

    * ```shell
      npm run build
      ```
    * The site was generated via SSG!
-See the `build/` directory (? get the right dir).
+See the `out/` directory.
+   * The build step used the [Static HTML Export](https://nextjs.org/docs/advanced-features/static-html-export) feature
+     of Next.js.
 1. Serve and open in your browser
    * The build phase of the software delivery process is over.
 Our site exists as static HTML, JavaScript and CSS files.
      We can perform a hand-off to a server technology of our choice to *serve* the site.
 We can serve the site using a
      popular content server like Nginx, or we can use a Python server which is conveniently available on all Macs, or of
      course we can serve it with a Node-based server.
 Let's serve it with Python using the following command.
    * ```shell
-      python3 -m http.server --directory build/
+      python3 -m http.server --directory out/
       ```
    * Open the browser and navigate to <http://localhost:8000>.

+That's the end of the demo.
+In most cases, you'll likely use the Next.js development server while you develop you site.
+See the [Next.js docs](https://nextjs.org/docs/getting-started) to continue your learning journey.

+## Notes

+Here are miscellaneous notes.

+* There is great content in the Next.js docs.
+They offer a cohesive tutorial over a lot of modern front-end engineering concepts.
+By contrast, the docs are not meant as an intro to web development.
+Here is a snippet from the [*Foundations* docs](https://nextjs.org/learn/foundations/how-nextjs-works/rendering):
+  * > On the client, the HTML is used to show a fast non-interactive page, while React uses the JSON data and JavaScript instructions to make components interactive (for example, attaching event handlers to a button).
+This process is called **hydration**.

 ## Reference